Updated January 13, 2023.

 Taking action or making a report

-Need to file a complaint?
-For instructions on how to confidentially report a Code of Conduct violation, please visit genetics-gsa.ethicspoint.com.
-In addition, GSA staff is available to assist participants in contacting our Ethics Committee to make a report.
-Please email Tracey DePellegrin, GSA Executive Director, at firstname.lastname@example.org.
+To confidentially report a Code of Conduct violation or to file a complaint, including a complaint about a GSA volunteer or GSA staff member, please visit genetics-gsa.ethicspoint.com.
+To contact our Ethics Committee directly, please email E. Jane Hubbard, Chair, at firstname.lastname@example.org.
+GSA staff is available to assist participants in making a report.
+Please email Tracey DePellegrin, GSA Executive Director, at email@example.com.

 Consequences of non-compliance